 22 June 2009

 The first barrel was filled about 3 weeks ago and has produced 15 litres of liquid so far.
-I plan to fill barrel #2 to maintain supplies for the soft fruit, top fruit, courgettes, tomatoes and the potato growing in dustbins.
+I plan to fill barrel #2 to maintain supplies for the soft fruit, top fruit, courgettes, tomatoes and the potatoes growing in a dustbin.

 01 July 2009